dangil25/WebApps_Final_Applications/README.md

-# WebApps_Final_BugTracker
+# WebApps_Final_ApplicationTracker
-Allows users to report, and employees to handle bugs.
+Helps users keep track of their applications for colleges, summer camps, etc.